cdvanroekel/TFTPlayerTracker/README.md

 Saying "Track Player [Name]" will add the name to the right column.
 Saying "Clear Player List" will clear the list on the right column.

-If you do not wish to list players, keeping the player list empty or clicking "Update Player List" after deleting all players from the list will tell the tracker to add whatever it hears/recognizes following "Add Player".
+If you do not wish to list players, keeping the player list empty or clicking "Update Player List" after deleting all players from the list will tell the tracker to add whatever it hears/recognizes following "Track Player".
 This mode is often incredibly inaccurate.

 Control Panel > Ease of Access > Speech Recognition > Train your computer to understand you better is not required to use the player tracker, but it will improve results according to the documentation on the Microsoft Cognitive Speech API.